coin723/dashboard-v2/README.md

             }

-    * A __service__ functions like a process at runtime, being able to deal with client's requests and etc.
+    * A __service__ functions like a process at runtime, being able to deal with client's requests and etc via components.

             import { Injectable } from '@angular/core';
             import { Http, Response, URLSearchParams } from '@angular/http';